buenospot/OIDC-Vault-Test/README.md

 - [Setting up access inside of Okta so that Terraform can access your Okta org](https://developer.okta.com/docs/guides/terraform-enable-org-access/main/)
 - [Information on the scoped OAuth 2.0 token for machine to machine workflows](https://developer.okta.com/docs/guides/implement-oauth-for-okta-serviceapp/main/)

+Here are the okta_scopes that I believe you will need:
+`okta_scopes = [ "okta.appGrants.manage","okta.apps.manage","okta.groups.manage","okta.policies.manage","okta.users.manage","okta.userTypes.manage","okta.userTypes.read","okta.users.read","okta.authorizationServers.manage","okta.authorizationServers.read" ]``

 At this point, finally, you can now start using terraform to set up a structure of the org below.
 The fictitious company that I have come up with is Long Beach Popsicles

 lbpopsco.com

-Group Name: okta-pops-admins
+Group Name: okta-pops-admins_vault
-Stella Pops
+- Stella Pops
-Bernie Pops
+- Bernie Pops

-Group Name: okta-pops-developers
+Group Name: okta-pops-developers_vault
-Lily Pops
+- Lily Pops
-Audrey Pops
+- Audrey Pops
-Stella Pops
+- Stella Pops

-Group Name: okta-pops-qas
+Group Name: okta-pops-qas_vault
-Bernie Pops
+- Bernie Pops

-Here's where the TF stuff is:
+Here's how the TF is structured:
 - Declared all the okta related variables in okta_variables.tf
 - Locally, I'm using a tfvars file, on Terraform Cloud, I'm loading up variables
 - okta.tf has all the People & Groups
+- okta.tf will also have the OIDC configuration for Vault to use

 Will need HCP Vault